BlobbyDev/Discord-Rich-Presence/README.md

 ##### You can customize to anything you want all your wish but make sure you configure things in the currect manner !!

-## Have any other doubts ?
+## Our Server
-Join my [discord server](https://discord.gg/RWSEj6JrjJ) to get additional support.
+Join our [discord server](https://discord.gg/RWSEj6JrjJ) to get additional support & also to hang out !!

 [![DiscordBanner](https://invidget.switchblade.xyz/RWSEj6JrjJ)](https://discord.gg/RWSEj6JrjJ)